Section I: Civil Rules

 (A) All sealed documents must state “Filed Under Seal” at the top of the document.

-(B) Unless authorized by statute or rule, a document in a civil case shall not be filed under seal unless it contains a statement by counsel following the certificate of service that certifies that (1) a motion to seal the document has been filed, or (2) the court already has granted authorization to seal the document.
+(B) Unless authorized by statute or rule, a document in a civil case shall not be filed under seal unless it contains a statement by counsel following thecertificate of service that certifies that (1) a motion to seal the document has been filed, or (2) the court already has granted authorization to seal thedocument.

 (C) A motion to file document(s) under seal must be filed separately and immediately before the document(s) sought to be sealed.
 If the motion to seal is granted, the document will be deemed to have been filed as of the original date of its filing.
-If the motion is denied, the document will be stricken.
+If the motion is denied, the document will be struck.
 A motion to seal that is filed as a sealed document does not need to include the certification specified in Section (B) above.
 See Local Rule CR-49(b) (additional rules regarding the filing of sealed documents in criminal cases).

 (D) Documents requested or authorized to be filed under seal or ex parte shall be filed in electronic form.
 Service in “electronic form” shall be of documents identical in all respects to the documents(s) filed with the court; service copies shall not include encryption, password security, or other extra steps to open or access unless the same are found in the document as filed.
 All sealed or ex parte documents filed with the court must comply with the file size and other form requirements of Local Rules CV-5(a) and CV-7.
 Counsel is responsible for serving documents under seal to opposing counsel and may do so in electronic form.
 Counsel is also responsible for complying with Local Rule CV-5(a)(9) regarding courtesy copies of filings.
-When a sealed order is entered by the court, the clerk will send a sealed copy of the order only to the lead attorney for each party who is responsible for distributing the order to all other counsel of record for that party.
+When a sealed order is entered by the court, the clerk will send by conventional mail a copy of the sealed order to the lead attorney only for each party who is responsible for distributing the order to all other counsel of record for that party.
 See Local Rule CV-11.

 (E) Except as otherwise provided by Local Rule CR-49, a party filing a document under seal must publicly file a version of that document with the confidential information redacted within two days, unless the entire document is confidential information.
 For purposes of this rule, “confidential information” is information that the filing party contends is confidential or proprietary in a pending motion to file under seal; information that has been designated as confidential or proprietary under a protective order or non-disclosure agreement; or information otherwise entitled to protection from disclosure under a statute, rule, order, or other legal authority.